SeanCheatham/chainless/README.md

    - `--privileged` is needed to run persistent functions within Docker containers.
      - This flag introduces some [security risks](https://docs.docker.com/reference/cli/docker/container/run/#privileged).
 Use it if you prefer to use gasoline to start campfires.
      - Alternatively, you may install [sysbox](https://github.com/nestybox/sysbox) for better security.
 Use it if you drive the posted speed limit on roadways.
+   - If you like to live on the edge, you can use the `seancheatham/chainless:dev` image tag to try the newest bugs and features.
-1. Open [http://localhost:42069](http://localhost:42069) in your cat picture viewer/web browser
+1. Open [http://localhost:42069](http://localhost:42069) in your cat video browser

 ## Supported Blockchains
 - Bitcoin